 Directions: Follow the Captain Cook Highway north past the northern beaches, toward Port Douglas.
 The same highway will lead you to the Daintree river crossing, however you will need to turn off for Port Douglas.

 Mission Beach & The Cassowary Coast

-- Mission Beach: Mission Beach is a great spot for spotting cassowaries, and they can even be seen wandering onto the sand.
-Go for a cruise to Dunk Island, or enjoy snorkelling on the reef.
+Mission Beach: Mission Beach is a great spot for spotting cassowaries, and they can even be seen wandering onto the sand.
+Why not try a cruise to go snorkelling on the reef while you’re there?

-- Black Mountain National Park: The huge granite boulders of Black Mountain National Park make this a unique place to visit.
+Kalkajaka (Black Mountain) National Park: The huge granite boulders of Kalkajaka Mountain National Park make this a unique place to visit.
 The area also has cultural significance to the local Aboriginal people.